 Protect.
 Assist.
 Connect.
 Our Unique Role in Conservation.

 For more than 20 years, the Conservation Trust for North Carolina has helped save the places you love – streams, forests, farms, scenic vistas, wildlife habitat, parks, and trails.
-We work with local land trusts, landowners, communities, and government agencies to protect these natural treasures – forever.
+We work with local land trusts, landowners, communities, and government agencies to protect these natural treasures, so that all North Carolinians can enjoy safe drinking water, clean air, fresh local foods, and recreational opportunities, for generations to come.
 Our conservation mission has three major elements.
 We:

 Protect the Blue Ridge Parkway

 Connect people to the land